gyoqueiroz/myworklog/README.md

 ## Running

 Open a terminal and type `myworklog` it will print all the available options.

-Please notice that the pstore database is created in your home folder, under `.myworklog` directory.
+Please notice that the PStore database is created in your home folder, under `.myworklog` directory.